 See more »

 US version is cut in the toilet fight and the stairwell fight scene to secure a PG-13 rating.
 In the later, Obanno's henchmen hitting the ground and Obanno crashing into the glass window are the most obvious cuts.
 However, additional punches, elbows, and shoving are removed and the struggle at the bottom of the stairwell was heavily shortened.
 The music score has also been remixed to accommodate the edits, and alternate footage used to smooth over some of the edits.
+This version was also used for the DVD/Blu-ray release.
 See more »